dy-deep-learning-study-group/svm-assignment/README.md

 For regularisation R, start with weight decay but feel free to experiment with other regularisation functions.

+If you try training your model with a large regularisation strength, the loss should blow up - this is also a good _sanity check_ for ensuring you implemented it correctly.

 #### Gradient

 Compute loss should also return the gradient of the loss function.
 The equations